 April 28, 2023

-Inside the Stephanie Talbot journey back to basketball: Part II
+Inside the Stephanie Talbot journey back to basketball: Part 2

-(Note: This is Part II of a series about the Stephanie Talbot recovery from ACL Reconstruction (ACLR).
-Catch up, if you missed it, on Part I here.)
+(Note: This is Part 2 of a series about the Stephanie Talbot recovery from ACL Reconstruction (ACLR).
+Catch up, if you missed it, on Part 1 here.)

-When Stephanie Talbot was a kid, she participated in Little Athletics where she learned movement basics like running, jumping, and throwing a ball.
+When Stephanie Talbot was a kid in Australia, she participated in Little Athletics, where she learned movement basics like running, jumping and throwing a ball.
 The activities started young, as did incorporating physical activity into her lifestyle.
-The American equivalents to Little Athletics might be YMCA or Parks and Recreation Departments who provide families with local opportunities to participate in exercise and sport.
+The American equivalents to Little Athletics might be YMCA or Parks and Recreation Departments, which provide families with local opportunities to participate in exercise and sport.

 The Women’s Australian Rules Footy League (AFLW) launched in 2017.
-Talbot shared that she previously had interest in playing footy, but it would interfere with her basketball career.
+Talbot previously had interest in playing footy, but it would have interfered with her basketball career.
 She’s unsure if we’ll ever see her transition sports.
-Former WNBA Champion and Opal Olympian Basketballer Erin Phillips, also in the ACLR Club, set the precedent of swapping sports.
+Former WNBA champion and Olympian basketballer Erin Phillips, also in the ACLR Club, set the precedent of swapping sports.
 She currently plays footy in Adelaide.

 The early rehab following knee surgery can be dreadfully boring.
 Exercises that physical therapists prescribe seem simple compared to the things the athlete was doing only a few weeks earlier.
 These exercises, though mundane, are essential.